How to Plant and Care for Amaryllis Bulbs

 Different Types of Amaryllis

 The amaryllis is far from a one-note flower.
-New varieties are constantly being developed, with growers hybridizing to create extraordinary colors, shapes and markings.
-The following are just a few of the many varieties available.
+New varieties are constantly being developed, with growers hybridizing to create extraordinary colors, shapes, and markings.
+The following are just a few of the many options available.

 - Santos: A candy-striped showstopper with orange-red markings

-- Minerva: A white, star-shaped center creates a big visual impact
+- Minerva: A white, star-shaped center that creates a big visual impact

 - Benfica: Complete with huge, deep red flowers that resemble luxe velvet